-- First page: preliminary title of the thesis, your name, supervisor's name. - Table of content. - Introduction (setting the context) and Research problem (why is this important and relevant to study?
+- Table of content. - Introduction (setting the context) and Research problem (why is this important and relevant to study?
 What previous research exists?
 What has previous research neglected?), the focused purpose of your study, potential research questions, and delimitations.
 (2 pages) - A preliminary outline of your critical review of relevant literature.
 Which constructs will be central and what is their interrelationship?
 What central literature forms the basis of your work?
 (2-3 pages). - Outline of and plan for the empirical research.
 What kind of data would answer your aim?
 What data do you plan to collect, why, how, and from who?
 Access, ethical problems, justifications of method based on past studies and your aim?
 Analysis techniques that you expect to use?
 Focus on arguments for the relevance of the method for the research problem, how you will access data, and a realistic sampling plan, not a general method description from books.
 (1-2 pages of relevant, well-argued text).
-We are not impressed by plans that ignore past research, does not fit the aim and research problem, or seems to be based on a fixed idea of performing a certain type of method that the author believes is easier to execute, or fits the author's taste.
-Only scientific reasons based on the research problem are acceptable. - References, correctly written. - A personal timetable for your thesis work in the form of a Gantt chart.
+We are not impressed by an empirical plan that ignores past research, does not fit the aim and research problem, or seems to be based on a fixed idea of performing a certain type of method that the author believes is easier to execute, or fits the author's taste.
+Only scientific reasons based on the research problem are acceptable. - References, correctly written. - A personal timetable for your thesis work in the form of a Gantt chart, or similar.

-An excellent research plan consists of all the above elements, in a well-structured and well-argued, concrete text with relevant references.
+An excellent research plan consists of all the above elements, and is a comprehensive well-structured and well-argued, concrete text with relevant references.
 It is obvious to the reader what the thesis will investigate, how it intends to investigate it, and why.